irfanhakim-as/homelab-wiki/topics/proxmox.md

       - According to the sample value, this directly maps the LXC Container's GID, `44` to the Proxmox node host's GID, `44`.
       - This mapping grants the LXC Container access to the Proxmox node host's `video` group, for GPU device sharing.

-   - Add each of the following lines to the end of the file:
+   - Add the following line to the end of the file:

       ```diff
         lxc.idmap: g 44 44 1